corinnec/zoo_knn/README.md

 knn algorithm run on two datasets: the Wisconsin Breast Cancer diagnoses and animal classification data from the UCI machine learning repository.

 # usage
-Download the zip (or individual files if so desired).
+Download as a zip (or individual files if so desired).
 File paths in code are relative.